pmcilreavy/pmcilreavy.github.io/_posts/2018-12-18-debug-eventgrid-triggered-azure-function.md

   feature: https://blog.mcilreavy.com/img/eventgridazurefunction/eventgrid_to_function.png"
 ---

-Azure Functions can be invoked in response to various different trigger types.
-In this post we'll look at how to locally debug an Azure Function that is configured with an Event Grid trigger.
+Azure Functions can be invoked in response to various different [trigger](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings) types.
+In this post we'll look at how to locally debug an Azure Function that is configured with an [Event Grid trigger](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-event-grid).

-Azure Event Grid is analogous to SNS (Simple Notification Service) in AWS.
+[Azure Event Grid](https://azure.microsoft.com/en-au/services/event-grid/) is analogous to SNS (Simple Notification Service) in AWS.
 It offers a simple event system which operates on a push-push model (rather than push-pull).
-Event Grid uses topics.
+Event Grid uses [topics](https://docs.microsoft.com/en-us/azure/event-grid/concepts).
 Events are published to a topic and subscribers receive the events from the topic.
-This model facilitates reactive programming and works great with Azure Logic Apps and Azure Functions.
+This model facilitates reactive programming and works great with Azure Logic apps and Azure Functions.

 Event Grid is deeply integrated into Azure.
 Many of Azure's services can publish events to an Event Grid topic.
 For example, a blob storage container can publish an event whenever an image is uploaded.
 An Azure Function could then subscribe to this event and be used to resize and compress the image.

-## The structure of an Event Grid Event
+## Structure of an Event Grid Event

 Event Grid has support for two event schemas: [Event Grid Schema](https://docs.microsoft.com/en-us/azure/event-grid/event-schema) and the [Cloud Event Schema](https://docs.microsoft.com/en-us/azure/event-grid/cloudevents-schema).
 For the purposes of this post we'll focus on the Event Grid Schema although the idea is exactly the same for both.